We hear this question frequently from new Hydrow users, especially those who are also new to rowing as a sport!

 The answer to all of these is deceptively simple: Push yourself a bit harder while rowing.

-Don't worry, though!
-We're going to unpack that answer over the course of this article and make some actual suggestions for you.
+Don't worry!
+We're going to unpack that answer over the course of this article and make some concrete suggestions for you to do so.
 But, it is really important to establish this central fact at the beginning:

 With rowing, you determine how much energy you expend on each stroke and in each workout.
 That means that you are fully in control of how difficult the workout ends up being.